TYPES OF CABLING

 Twisted Pair Cable

-The open overhead wires servicing users from the telephone centress were replaced by multi-strand cable, which was buried underground and protected by many sheaths of polyurethane plastic.
+The open overhead wires servicing users from the telephone centres were replaced by multi-strand cable, which was buried underground and protected by many sheaths of polyurethane plastic.
 This prevented water seeping into the cable and affecting the signal.
-It also helped overcome some of the limitations that open wire systems had.
+It also helped overcome some of the limitations that open-wire systems had.
 The major problem now is people digging them up!

 These multi-strand cables used a pair of wires for each user, and there were about 500 pairs or more per cable.
 Each wire was twisted around each other wire in order to try and reduce unwanted noise (hence the term twisted pair).
 Cable was laid by the telephone company, along each street, from the telephone centres to the customer’s house.
 Thus each customer had a physical set of wires, which ran from their telephone set all the way into the telephone exchange.
 The use of multi-strand underground cable, still widely used today, enabled the delivery of low-cost telephone services to the general public.

 Twisted pair cable consists of two insulated copper wires twisted around each other to reduce induction, or interference from one wire to the other.
 Twisted pair is considered to be an electrically ‘balanced’ medium.
 The twisting process contains the electromagnetic field within the pair thus the radiation of electromagnetic energy is reduced and the strength of the signal within the wire is improved over a distance.
 This is important in high-bandwidth applications, as higher frequency signals tend to attenuate (lose power) more rapidly over distance.
 As a rule, the more twists per metre, the better the performance of the cable.
 Several sets of twisted pair wires may be enclosed in a single cable.